lotkao/netcup-scp-cli/README.md

 # Netcup SCP WebService CLI

 A simple Python CLI tool to interact with [Netcup's SCP SOAP API](https://www.servercontrolpanel.de/WSEndUser?wsdl).
 Allows you to manage virtual servers (VServers), route failover IPs, and access basic statistics.

 ## Features

 This script supports the following operations via an interactive CLI:

 * List VServers in your Netcup SCP account
-* Start or stop a VServer
+* Start or stop a vServer
-* Get the current state (online/offline) of a VServer
+* Get the current state (online/offline) of a vServer
-* List the IP addresses assigned to a VServer
+* List the IP addresses assigned to a vServer
-* Change routing for a Failover IP (e.g., assign to a different VServer)
+* Change routing for a Failover IP (e.g., assign to a different vServer)
-* Generate a token to download VServer usage statistics (sCPU, traffic, etc.)
+* Generate a token to download vServer usage statistics (CPU, traffic, etc.)
+* Reboot, shutdown, power off or reset vServer via ACPI
+* Get vServer uptime and nickname
+* Retrieve and set panel settings
+* Get and filter vServer logs
+* Add cloud VLAN interfaces
+* Manage passwords and login tokens

+Additional functionality may be added based on the full WSDL definitions.

 ---